frioux/blog/content/posts/migrating-blog-to-cloudfront.md

 $1.61 per month for CloudFront.

 So, worst case scenario, my monthly bill is $2.44 a month.
 I suspect it will likely be much less than that.
-I'll try to remmeber at the end of March to update this post with what the real price ends up being.
+I'll try to remember at the end of March to update this post with what the real price ends up being.

 ### Global